 It's important to note that like a radioactive element or specter, it's best to keep your distance.
 Despite monkshood's charming physical attributes, it conceals qualities which aren't so attractive or as innocent as this species' common name suggests.
 All parts of the plant contain extremely potent toxins, which grievously affect the heart and nervous system.
 Ingesting even minute amounts can prove fatal within hours; absorption of the toxins via the skin can be equally problematic.
 Northern monkshood's European cousin, Aconitum napellus, has been used for millennia by a diverse audience, from trained assassins to farmers trying to rid themselves of troublesome animals like wolves—hence its other name, wolfsbane.
 While the toxins are most concentrated in the roots, there have been reports of sensitive individuals being affected by merely taking a whiff of the alluring, siren-like blossoms.

 Studies comparing the genetic make-up of northern monkshood to Columbian monkshood, a species native to the western U.S, have shown little genetic variation.
 As a result, some botanists lump the two species together.
 One thing is for certain, the Catskill population has likely been isolated for many thousands of years and deserves protection.
-A recovery plan devised by the Fish and Wildlife Service in 1983 stated: "Like the search for a rare bird, the search for northern monkshood is the pursuit of a special quarry for many outdoor enthusiasts and nature photographers.
+A recovery plan devised by the Fish and Wildlife Service in 1983 states: "Like the search for a rare bird, the search for northern monkshood is the pursuit of a special quarry for many outdoor enthusiasts and nature photographers.
 These people are enriched by its very presence as a rare, wild thing."